janstaffa/roman-numerals/README.md

 # roman-numerals
-Roman numeral parser, validator and convertor written in Rust.
+Roman to arabic numeral convertor library for Rust .

 # Usage: